raystack/meteor/docs/concepts/recipe.md

 ## Running a recipe

 A recipe itself will not do anything, it needs to be run to actually do something.
-To run a recipe, you can hit Meteor API with the recipe name and optionally provide an input to be processed with the recipe.
+To run a recipe, you can hit Meteor API with the recipe name and optionally provide an input to be processed with the recipes.

 Running a recipe requires an initial data to work with before processing anything.
 There are two ways to get the initial data, using Meteor’s built in extractor (via `source` field) or by passing it when creating a job as an input.